 Style

-Once you’ve settled on budget, consider what style your partner might want.
+Once you’ve settled on a budget, consider what style your partner might want.
 Look at their jewelry collection – do they wear classic, understated pieces?
 Or are they more statement in their choices?
-Do they love vintage jewelry, or prefer to keep it modern?
-Chat to their loved ones for advice.
-And if your other half is giving you hints, take note!
+Silver-colored Ring

 Metal

 The metal has a huge impact on how a ring looks.
-You could choose one of the most popular, white gold, or go a little more unusual with a rose gold ring.
-Perhaps yellow gold ring would suit them better – this is 75% pure gold and classic in style.
-Finally, platinum has a lovely silvery white shine and is the purest metal available.
+You could choose one of the most popular, white gold, or explore the charm of rose gold or the classic appeal of yellow gold.
+Platinum, with its silvery white shine, is another exquisite option.

 Setting